mesosphere/universe/README.md

 - maintainer
 - description

 While `images` is an optional field, it is highly recommended you include icons and screenshots in your package and update the path definitions accordingly.
 Specifications are as follows:

 * `icon-small`: 48px (w) x 48px (h)
 * `icon-medium`: 96px (w) x 96px (h)
 * `icon-large`: 256px (w) x 256px (h)
 * `screenshots[...]`: 1200px (w) x 675px (h)

 **NOTE:** To ensure your service icons look beautiful on retina-ready displays, please supply 2x versions of all icons.
-No specifications are need to the package defintion, simply add `@2x` before the file extension of the image.
+No specifications are needed to the package definition, simply add `@2x` before the file extension of the image.
 For example, the icon `icon-cassandra-small.png` would have a retina-ready alternate image named `icon-cassandra-small@2x.png`.
-The Mesosphere DCOS will look for this alternate image first if the viewport is at a 2x resolution.

 #### `config.json`